 5G has a peak data speed of 1 Gbps which can download an Ultra HD movie in a matter of few seconds.
 The average speed with 5G for a customer comes to above 100 Mbps.
-This outpaces 4G in terms of the speed, with the use of similar spectrum bandwidth.
+This outpaces 4G in terms of speed, with the use of similar spectrum bandwidth.
 Read Is 5G better than 4G?

 After his thoughts and several others followed his idea for a 5G network here.
 We delved into the issue to bring out the following points, which can be only applied as of now.
-Technology is evolving fast and so is the market and consumer demand.
-So, the points discussed below are meant for the current scenario which can change any time.
+Technology is evolving fast and so are the market and consumer demand.
+So, the points discussed below are meant for the current scenario which can change at any time.

 5G is quite costly not only to the telecom operators but also to the end-users (as of now).
 The telcos need to bring a lot of expensive equipment to roll out the 5G network.
-Considering the fall out of revenue and struggling to get enough utilization in 4G, investing large amounts for 5G without proper demand is not sustainable.
+Considering the fallout of revenue and struggling to get enough utilization in 4G, investing large amounts for 5G without proper demand is not sustainable.

 As we wrote before, 5G is not only about mobile broadband, it brings along numerous use cases like the Internet of things which is not yet abundant in Nepal.
 Similarly, ultra-low latency applications are very far away from reaching us.
 The time will definitely come when our demand for 5G is valid and that too for innovative usage scenarios.

-Considering the device ecosystem and our small market, Nepal should always follow the spectrum band which is ubiquitously available.
+Considering the device ecosystem and our small market, Nepal should always follow the 5G spectrum band which is ubiquitously available.